Astrophysical constraints on the cold equation of state of the strongly interacting matter

 NSs just after their creation cool down temperatures below 1 MeV which can be considered to be zero in the strong interaction scale.
 At low density, the cold strongly interacting matter is constrained by the nucleon-nucleon scattering data.
 Around normal nuclear density, an enormous amount of information is available from conventional nuclear physics.
-This includes nuclear masses, isobaric analogue states, hypernuclei, giant dipole and pygmy resonances, nuclear dipole polarizability, and neutron skin thickness.
+This includes nuclear masses, isobaric analog states, hypernuclei, giant dipole and pygmy resonances, nuclear dipole polarizability, and neutron skin thickness.
 Together, these observables tightly constrain the equation of state (EOS) of strongly interacting matter up to saturation density $\rho_0$ and somewhat beyond.

-At the opposite end of the chemical potential axis, corresponding to densities of order $\rho \sim 40\rho_0$, T. Gorda et al. \cite{Gorda2018,Gorda2021,Gorda2023} computed the pressure, $p = 3.8\ \text{GeV/fm}^3$, at a chemical potential $\mu = 2.6\ \text{GeV}$ using a perturbative QCD (pQCD) calculation at $\mathcal{O}(\alpha^3_s \ln\alpha_s)$ order within the hard thermal loop approximation.
-Although such densities are not realized in nature, this result is important because the EOS of strongly interacting matter must connect to this regime in a causal manner, i.e., the speed of sound must not exceed the speed of light and the pressure must be a non-decreasing function of density.
+At the opposite end of the baryon chemical potential axis, corresponding to densities of order $\rho \sim 40\rho_0$, T. Gorda et al. \cite{Gorda2018,Gorda2021,Gorda2023} computed the pressure, $p = 3.8\ \text{GeV/fm}^3$, at a chemical potential $\mu = 2.6\ \text{GeV}$ using a perturbative QCD (pQCD) calculation of order $\mathcal{O}(\alpha^3_s \ln\alpha_s)$ within the hard thermal loop approximation.
+Although such densities are not realized in nature, this result is important because the EOS of strongly interacting matter must connect to this regime causally, i.e., the speed of sound must not exceed the speed of light and the pressure must be a non-decreasing function of density.

-Heavy-ion collision may provide information about the EOS at densities between these regimes, however the temperature during these collisions is at the order of 100 MeV, and there are many competing effects, therefore, it is not straightforward how to gain information about the EOS from heavy-ion data.
+Heavy-ion collision may provide information about the EOS at densities between these regimes, however, the temperature during these collisions is at the order of 100 MeV, and there are many competing effects, therefore, it is not straightforward how to gain information about the cold EOS from heavy-ion data.

 A very exciting and promising possibility is to constrain the EOS of dense, strongly interacting matter by NS data.
 The aim of this paper is to investigate how the NS observations constrain the EOS of strongly interacting matter.